JinwooPark00/Iteration-Project/README.md

 # Iteration Project

-A web application created as a proof of concept, to show iterative learning and development in one place.
+A web application created as a proof of concept to show iterative learning and development in one place.

 ## Description